preetam-coder/Langraph_learning_projects/README.md

   It then routes the query to the appropriate RAG pipeline.

-- `app.py`
-  A Streamlit-based web app version of the college assistant.

 - `states.py`
   Demonstrates different ways to define state in LangGraph, including:
   - TypedDict